'It was a deception:' Ex-Somali refugees regret coming home

 It is not what those living in Dadaab expected when they were pressured to leave, sometimes after spending their entire lives in the refugee camp.

 Some Somali refugees have been living in Dadaab in eastern Kenya for more than 20 years, since Somalia descended into chaos following the 1991 ouster of longtime dictator Siad Barre by warlords who then turned on each other.
-Somalia is trying to rebuild and faces a presidential election Dec.
-28, but the vote has been delayed multiple times amid security and other concerns.
+Somalia is trying to rebuild and faces a presidential election that has been delayed several times amid security and other concerns.

 Some 35,000 Somali refugees have been supported in returning voluntarily to Somalia since 2014, according to the U.N.
 High Commissioner for Refugees.